-- 1. DATA SHEETS on nominee (page 2), citation and key words (page 3), succinct summary of nominee's accomplishments and contributions (page 4) - 2.
-LETTERS OF NOMINATION from three (3) nominators (including the primary nominator which appear first) - 3.
-PERSONAL STATEMENT from the nominee focused on how s/he has actively participated and had an impact in volunteer associations, societies or other groups (that are not part of her/his paid work) and how s/he anticipates actively working in the Academy (page 5). - 4.
-CURRICULUM VITAE of the nominee that clearly identifies graduate trainees as authors of papers by means of an asterisk on the trainee's name.
+- 1. DATA SHEET on nominee, citation and key words, succinct summary of nominee's overall accomplishments and contributions. - 2.
+LETTERS OF NOMINATION from three (3) nominators (including the primary nominator which appears first).
+Each letter must not be longer than 3 pages. - 3.
+PERSONAL STATEMENT from the nominee on the commitment s/he is willing to make to advance academic health sciences, as well as a personal statement from the nominee describing their contributions to advancing inclusivity, diversity, equity, and accessibility in Canada.
+A note for the guidance of the nominee in this regard is included in this nomination package and should be provided to the nominee by the first nominator. - 4.
+CURRICULUM VITAE of the nominee that clearly identifies trainees as authors of papers by means of an asterisk on the trainee's name.